-Get the best performance out of your attic mounted HDTV antenna.
+Get the best performance out of your attic mounted HD digital TV antenna.

-- Are some TV signals too weak to be received with an attic mounted TV antenna?
+- Are some TV signals to weak to be received with an attic mounted TV antenna?

 - What building materials will the TV signal have to penetrate to reach the antenna?